boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 The header could be included multiple times with different results, creating different types or exposing different functionality.

-#### A Lower Level API Notice for facil.io Application Developers

->> **This core library is probably not the API most facil.io web application developers need to focus on**.
->>
->> This API is used to power the higher level API offered by the facil.io web framework.
-If you're developing a facil.io web application, use the higher level API when possible.
+**Note**: facil.io Web Application Developers get many of the features of the C STL through including the `fio.h` header.
+See the [facil.io IO Core documentation](fio) for more information.

 ## Simple Template Library (STL) Overview